zrjohnson3/SmartMealAI/doc/CONDUCT.md

 **Consequence**: A permanent ban from any sort of public interaction within the community.

+## Meeting Times and Locations

+The team will be meeting in person on Mondays at around 3:45 pm.
+We will be meeting in the library preferably in a study room.
+The team will also have online meetings on Wednesdays and Fridays at around 3 pm.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage],